adamjberg/devtails.xyz/_posts/adam/2022-11-11-building-a-web-browser.md

 ### The Modern Browsing Experience is Frustrating

 Back when Steve Jobs killed Flash, he helped position browsers as the way to move forward.
-This position shifted as Apple realized they could gouge the crap out of everyone on their app store leading them to drag their feet on supporting new browser functionality (*cough* push notifications).
+This position shifted as Apple realized they could **gouge everyone on their app store** leading them to drag their feet on supporting new browser functionalities (*cough* push notifications).

 It has taken us almost a decade, but feels like we've come full circle.
 Browsers are now capable of doing everything that Flash was doing decades ago.
 Companies, users, and pretty much everyone expects that their "apps" will work in a browser and be fully interactive.

-Unfortunately, much like the early days of flash on the web, these "flashy" web pages lack substance.
+Unfortunately, much like the days of flash on the web, these "flashy" web pages lack substance and while they might be "secure" by some peoples defintions, I do not feel safe browsing due to the aggressive tactics many websites have taken to.
 There are large swaths of people like me simply looking to read what other people are writing.
-But, our current society tries to convince us that we should only be finding this information through Instagram, Twitter, Facebook, or whatever other platform springs up.
+But, our current society tries to convince us that we should only be finding this information through Instagram, TikTok, Twitter, Facebook, or whatever other platform springs up.

-| Browsing the internet has become a game.
+### Browsing the internet has become a game.

 Unfortunately for us, not the fun kind.

 After searching for something on Google I first have to scroll down a full page length to avoid paid advertisements.
 Then I click a link that seems like should have what I'm looking for.
 This page takes several seconds to load because there's a mountain of JavaScript and images to load.
 Meanwhile the page jankily pulls itself together.
 Every half second the layout completely readjusts itself.

 I have learned not to bother attempting to scroll at this point, because this is all some wicked way to get people to accidentally clicking on ads.
 Google ads slowly fill up nearly 60% of my screen.
 Something that I recently learned is essentially their recommended setup when setting up ads.

 Next is the "all important" cookie notice, that now blocks all interaction with the site.
 In most cases, the site has already added their cookie and begun their tracking.
-When are we going to re-assess how terrible this legislation was?
-I can't imagine this helping anyone, but now adds at least one click and a massive distraction to most external link clicks.
+When are we going to **re-assess how terrible this legislation** was?
+I can't imagine this helping anyone, but now adds at least one click and a massive distraction to most website visits.

 I sell my soul away and click the "Allow Cookies" button.
 Lord knows how many more hoops I need to jump through to disable the "non essential ones."
 I minimize the horrendous google ad that pops up at the bottom of the screen and finally start reading.
 I nervously start to scroll as I get further along.
 My brain fighting the incredibly distracting colorful video ad.
 I've made it through about a paragraph by now.
 And then it happens.
 The page darkens and a modal pops up.
 "Subscribe to our newsletter."
 Shortly after, the page requests access to send me notifications.